 Congress must fix the ACA, not undermine it and tear it down with nothing to replace it.
 We need to break through political gridlock in Washington and get on with the people’s business.

-If elected, I would vote to take immediate action to (1) lower the cost of prescription drugs by having Medicare negotiate prices, (2) provide a public option to compete with the private sector based on who provides lower costs and higher quality service and (3) as a short-term solution, allow individuals ages 50-64 years old to buy into medicare, as many including Senator Bernie Sanders (9:55) have advocated.
+If elected, I would vote to take immediate action to (1) lower the cost of prescription drugs by having Medicare negotiate prices, (2) provide a public option to compete with the private sector based on who provides lower costs and higher quality service and (3) as a short-term solution, allow individuals ages 50-64 years old to buy into medicare.

 Pregnancy and childbirth care for women, mental health care and addiction, prescription drugs, hospitalization, emergency services, devices for people with disabilities and other essential health benefits required under ACA must be preserved.

 I pledge to oppose any effort to defund the ACA, limit access to coverage, reduce essential benefits, reintroduce lifetime caps, restrict coverage for people with pre-existing conditions or reduce access for people with low incomes by raising premiums.

 But even with these fixes, ACA still falls short of the mark of universal coverage and costs too much for many Americans.
 Medical costs continue to rise, making ACA coverage unaffordable and inaccessible for tens of millions of Americans.

 TRICARE, the military’s healthcare program, and Medicare have both proven to provide more affordable care than the private insurance system does.
 We should learn from these successful models and expand them for everyone.

 That’s why Congress must move toward Medicare for All.